 Restricted, expendable net position is subject to externally imposed restrictions governing their use.
-Net position may be spent only in accordance with the restrictions placed upon them and may include endowment income and gains, subject to the University's spending policy; support received from gifts, appropriations or capital projects and trustee-held investments.
+Net position may be spent only in accordance with the restrictions placed upon them and may include endowment income and gains, subject to the University's spending policy; support received from gifts, state or federal appropriations, and trustee-held investments.
 The increases or decreases in restricted, expendable funds are principally due to the timing of spending restricted gifts and endowment income and gains.